-They range in height, from a couple inches to three feet, and are trained in various ways by careful pruning of the branches and roots, occasional repotting, pinching of new growth, and by wiring both the branches and trunk into the desired shape.
+They range in height, from a couple inches (5 cm.) to 3 feet (1 m.) and are trained in various ways by careful pruning of the branches and roots, occasional repotting, pinching of new growth, and by wiring both the branches and trunk into the desired shape.

 When styling bonsai trees, you should look carefully at the tree’s natural characteristics for help in choosing suitable bonsai pruning methods.
 Also, depending on the style, an appropriate pot must be selected, keeping in mind that most bonsai are positioned off-center.